macs3-project/genomics-analysis-pipelines/Bulk-RNA-seq/README.md

 ![DAG of the pipeline](./dag.png)

 ## Step1: creating conda environment *da*
-Using environment.yml file, which includes the packages needed, to create a conda environment, named *da* And install some other required packages, seperately. e.g. DO.db
+Using environment.yml file, which includes the packages needed, to create a conda environment, named *da*.
+And install some other required packages, seperately. e.g. DO.db

 ```